 My boys actually prefer the Alsace variety of chewy and slightly soft pain d’épices.
 I enjoy this too, but I prefer a slightly harder gingerbread cookie, like a shop-bought gingernut biscuit, but a bit chewier inside.
-Here they are decorating their own pain d’épices in Munster, Alsace earlier this month!
+Here they are decorating their own pain d’épices in Munster, Alsace last year!

 NEW baking traditions . . .

 Daddy MBFF is from 🇦🇹 Austrian – 🇩🇪 German stock (with a dusting of 🇸🇮 Slovenian in there too!), and so it is inevitable that some new Christmas customs have entered our household.